abigail830/Sphinx_wiki/source/dotnet/dotnet web HelloWorld.rst

 MVC WebApp
 --------------------

-If using VS IDE, 'controllers' folder right click to new a controller.
+**Create porject**: If using VS IDE, create a .net MVC project(said version 5)

+**Add Controller**: 'controllers' folder right click to new a controller.
 Said "DemoController"

 .. code-block:: c#